koliajaykr/usa-wine-consumers/README.md

 # usa-wine-consumers
-I got this data analysis opportunity from one of my mentor.
+I got this opportunity for data analysis from one of my mentor.

 Thank you Dr. BG